-Even though fiction passages are not as clearly structured as nonfiction ones, they generally focus on a moment of change in a particular character, location, or mood.
-As you read, look for that moment.
+Even though fiction passages usually aren’t as clearly structured as nonfiction passages, they often center on a moment of change - something shifts in a character, a setting, or the overall mood.
+As you read, watch for that turning point.

 For example:

-Here, the new idea–that Jane and Rochester can’t marry–is introduced by a rhetorical question: “When is the pause after that sentence ever broken by reply?”
-Sure enough, this is that one time in a hundred: the silence is broken, and the marriage does not take place.
+Here, the key change - the new idea that Jane and Rochester can’t marry - is introduced through a rhetorical question: “When is the pause after that sentence ever broken by reply?”
+The narrator suggests it almost never happens, and then immediately shows that this is the rare exception.
+The silence is broken, and the marriage does not take place.

-Some questions ask you to select the best title of a passage or to predict the passage’s likely audience.
-In these cases, consider these questions:
+Some questions ask you to choose the best title for a passage or to predict the passage’s likely audience.
+When you see questions like these, use clues from the passage to narrow your answer.
+Consider these questions:

 Here’s an example: